kamack38/easycar/README.md

 ## Running as a daemon

-A user systemd unit file is provided (`easycar.service`). `Secrets.toml` needs to reside in the home directory of a user.
+A user systemd unit file is provided (`assets/easycar.service`). `Secrets.toml` needs to reside in the home directory of a user.
 After completing the installation, copy the unit file to `~/.config/systemd/user/` and then enable and start the service:

 ```bash